Chanty

 To figure out if you’re working in a toxic work environment, ask yourself if your workplace corresponds with your value system.

 Your value system consists of your principles, which are fundamental to who you are as an individual.
 It’s what you base your identity, actions, and opinions on.
-Core beliefs are strong principles that you as a person may not compromise on.
+Core beliefs are strong principles that you may not compromise on, as a person.
+It is a good indicator that something is wrong if the workplace constantly challenges or undermines your core beliefs.
+For example, a company that puts profits before people, or one that instills fear rather than cooperation among colleagues, may violate some of your values.

 How prevalent is a toxic work environment?